 Hello, I'm Daniel Trilling -- a London-based journalist and author.
 You can contact me at daniel dot trilling at gmail dot com.
 Pic by Mari Bastashevski.

 My latest book Lights in the Distance: Exile and Refuge at the Borders of Europe is based on five years of reporting on people who come to Europe in search of asylum.
 It’s published in the UK by Picador, in the US by Verso and in Italy by Marsilio.
-Lights in the Distance won Italy's inaugural Libri contro la Fame ("Books against Hunger") literary prize, and was shortlisted for the 2019 Bread and Roses Award for Radical Publishing and Stanford Dolman Travel Book of the Year.
+Lights in the Distance won Italy's inaugural Libri contro la Fame ("Books against Hunger") literary prize, and was shortlisted for the 2019 Bread and Roses Award for Radical Publishing.

 I’m also the author of Bloody Nasty People: the Rise of Britain’s Far Right, which was longlisted for the 2013 Orwell Prize.